hpe-storage/python-hpedockerplugin/docs/active-passive-based-replication.md

 *Note*:

-1. In case of asynchronous replication mode, ‘sync_period’ field can optionally be defined as part of 'replication_device' entry and it should be between range 300 and 31622400 seconds.
+1. In case of asynchronous replication mode, *sync_period* field can optionally be defined as part of *replication_device* entry and it should be between range 300 and 31622400 seconds.
 If not defined, it defaults to 900 seconds.
-2. Both 'cpg_map' and 'snap_cpg_map' in 'replication_device' section are mandatory
+2. Both *cpg_map* and *snap_cpg_map* in *replication_device* section are mandatory.
+3. If password is encrypted for primary array, it must be encrypted for secondary array as well using the same *pass-phrase*

 **For ISCSI Host**